 Abstract

+The World Health Organization (WHO) has a mandate to promote maternal and child health and welfare through support to Governments in the form of technical assistance, standards, epidemiological and statistical services, promoting teaching and training of health professionals, and in emergencies providing direct aid.
 The Strategic and Technical Advisory Group of Experts (STAGE) for Maternal, Newborn, Child, and Adolescent Health and Nutrition (MNCAHN) was established in 2020 to advise the Director-General of WHO on issues relating to MNCAHN.
 STAGE is made up of people from multiple low-middle income and high-income countries, has representatives from multiple professional backgrounds, and with diverse experience and interests.
-This Paper summarises STAGE’s recommendations on knowledge translation in MNCAHN.

-To achieve universal health cover and the Sustainable Development Goals (SDGs), MNCAHN services must be improved in quality and equity of access and be responsive to evolving technical guidance.
-This requires knowledge translation and implementation of WHO and other guidelines.
-Countries need effective and responsive structures for adaptation and implementation, strategies to improve guideline uptake, education and training, and mechanisms to monitor quality and safety.
-We outline some areas that could be considered.
+To improve MNCAH requires improvements in quality of services, equity of access, and evolution of services as technical guidance and epidemiology changes.
+This requires knowledge translation of WHO guidance and other guidelines.
+Countries need effective and responsive structures for adaptation and implementation of evidence, strategies to improve guideline uptake, education and training, and mechanisms to monitor quality and safety.
+This paper summarises STAGE’s recommendations on how to improve knowledge translation in MNCAHN.
+They include support for national and regional technical advisory groups and sub-national committees that coordinate maternal and child health, support for national plans for MNCAHN and their implementation and monitoring, to produce a small number of consolidated MNCAHN guidelines to promote integrated and holistic care, education and quality improvement strategies to support guidelines uptake, monitoring of gaps in knowledge translation, and operational research in MNCAHN.

 Introduction

 To achieve the Sustainable Development Goals (SDG), maternal, newborn, child and adolescent health and nutrition (MNCAHN) services must improve in quality and in equity of access.
-This is relevant in all countries and is multifaceted in its requirements.
-1
+The World Health Organization (WHO) has a mandate to support Governments in strengthening health services by providing technical assistance, epidemiological and statistical services, promoting teaching and training of health professionals, standards, and in emergencies to provide direct aid, to improve public health.
+WHO has a specific mandate to promote maternal and child health and welfare.1

-A common thread is knowledge translation: across the health system and the community.
-Knowledge translation is needed for implementation of national, local and WHO guidance.
-2 A working outline of knowledge translation is offered in the Panel.3,4 Knowledge translation is a two-way iterative learning process, requiring engagement and learning with policy-makers, national and sub-national governments and health managers, health care workers, families and the community, and sectors outside health that are crucial to the health of mothers, children and adolescents.
-Knowledge translation often requires engagement with media.
-It should utilise existing experience and evidence, explore new technologies, and maintain and build on knowledge of past successes and failures.
-This paper, from the Strategic and Technical Advisory Group of Experts (STAGE) for MNCAHN,5 proposes some areas that WHO and countries can act upon to improve this.
-The opinions were generated through four online meetings of a Knowledge Translation Working Group between April and October 2020, presented to the whole STAGE group for discussion and refinement, and documented in a report that was presented to WHO in November 2020.
+A common thread in improving health services is knowledge translation.
+WHO has defined knowledge translation as "the synthesis, exchange, and application of knowledge by relevant stakeholders to accelerate the benefits of global and local innovation in strengthening health systems and improving people's health."2 A working outline of knowledge translation is offered in the Panel.3,4 Knowledge translation is a two-way iterative learning process, requiring engagement and learning with policy-makers, national and sub-national governments and health managers, health care workers, families and the community, and sectors outside health that are crucial to the health of mothers, children and adolescents.
+Knowledge translation should utilise existing experience and evidence, explore new technologies, and maintain and build on knowledge of past successes and failures.

+The Strategic and Technical Advisory Group of Experts (STAGE) for Maternal, Newborn, Child, and Adolescent Health and Nutrition (MNCAHN) was established in 2020 to advise the Director-General of WHO on issues relating to MNCAHN.
+STAGE is made up of people from multiple low-middle income and high-income countries, has representatives from multiple professional backgrounds, and with diverse experience and interests.5 This paper, from STAGE, proposes areas that WHO and countries can act upon to improve knowledge translation and implementation of MNCAH programs.
+This was generated through four online meetings of a Knowledge Translation Working Group between April and October 2020, presented to the whole STAGE group for discussion and refinement, and documented in a report to WHO in November 2020, and further refined in 2021.
 This paper summarises the report.

 Challenges in translation of WHO technical and program guidance